 06 of 08

-Natural pearls are those made when a foreign substance makes its way into the shell of a mollusk without out any help (like the assistance they have when cultured pearls are farmed) from man.
+Natural pearls are those made when a foreign substance makes its way into the shell of a mollusk without any help—like the assistance they have when cultured pearls are farmed—from man.
 Over time, layer upon layer of nacre is naturally applied to the intruder by the host oyster or clam, and a pearl takes shape over a decade, give or take a few years.

 In order to determine whether a pearl is natural, and much more valuable than a farmed cultured pearl, it must be examined for layers within resembling an onion.
 Jewelers can do this with a special scope inserted into the hole of a pearl, or by shining a light into the pearl and examining it with a jeweler's loupe.
 This is a skill that can be tackled at home, but it's wise to get some training from an expert as you're learning.

 One of the rarest pieces of antique Quahog pearl jewelry ever discovered was found in a basket of costume jewelry.
 It is now named the "Golash Brooch" after Alan Golash.
 He and a friend purchased the piece made around 1835 for $14 in a Rhode Island antique shop, and it was soon deemed valuable beyond compare.

 These rare purple pearls come from the Quahog clam.
 In fact, one was found in a bowl of soup a number of years ago when a Massachusetts police officer was eating seafood stew at a local restaurant.
 Although it was not nearly as large or vividly colored as the one fitted in the Golash piece, it was still impressive enough to make the news.

 The rare gem weighing in at six-plus carats is the egg-shaped lavender Quahog pearl shown here.
 These pearls not nacreous, which means they don’t have the same lustrous finish as other pearls, and the chance of finding a gem-quality example is estimated to be one in 2 million.